 Meditation has been practiced since antiquity as a component of numerous religious traditions and beliefs.

-I use the 11 minute version Kirtan Kriya / SaTaNaMa meditation technique and I extend the one minute of silence at the end by 15 or 30 minutes of traditional Taoist sitting quietly.
+I use the 11 minute version Kirtan Kriya / SaTaNaMa meditation meditation technique.
 Doing this twice each day is recommended.

 - Sa Ta Na Ma – Kirtan Kriya – Meditation